lukdav/RUD-Band/README.md

 - Best Practices - 80%
 - SEO - 89%

 There are many things that could be optimised, such as adding a "rel=noopener" to each link for security reasons.
-All advisories will be considered and acted upon.
+All advisories will be considered and acted upon if necessary.

 4. User Stories
 - The first user story is addressed as the website includes a list of upcoming gigs with a link to an external ticket site.